mnjm/mnjm.github.io/content/posts/supercharing-zsh-with-custom-zle-widgets/index.md

 One thing about ZLE is that it can execute commands (referred to as widgets) when a specific keystroke is registered.
 The FZF plugin uses this (ZLE) to bind `fzf-cd-widget`.
 This means that I can bind `cdprev` to a specific keystroke too.

-Note that ZLE uses keymaps, a specific set of keystrokes that can mimic vim and emacs modes.
-This is outside of this article's scope.
-The one that we will be focusing on is the global/default keymap.
+ZLE uses keymaps with some mimicking Vim and Emacs modes, but I'll focus on the global/default keymap as I prefer the [edit-command-line](https://unix.stackexchange.com/a/34251) widget for opening the command line in an actual editor.

 ## Binding Keystroke to a Widget